Segnature: Etymology

-Historical Origins
+Origins

 With a centuries-old history, Segnature is a deeply ingrained custom in Italian culture.
 Because of the tradition's secrecy and the paucity of written sources, it is challenging to pinpoint its exact beginnings.
 But according to historical accounts and ethnographic studies, Segnature developed as a robust cultural practice of protection and healing by fusing Catholic ritual elements with pre-Christian indigenous beliefs.

 The continuance of healing rites and magic in Southern Italy during the 20th century has been documented by scholars like Ernesto De Martino, who emphasised how these practices persisted both within and beyond the prevalent Catholic framework.
 The use of ceremonial gestures and words of power to influence illness and bad luck is another way that Carlo Ginzburg's research on rural healing techniques demonstrates similarities with shamanic aspects that speak to Segnature.

 Historically, practitioners known by different regional names—such as Janare in Campania, Masca and Mascun in Piedmont, or Maggiara in Sicily—carried out ritual gestures and incantations very similar to Segnature.

 Throughout Italian history, Segnature practitioners navigated complex relations with the Catholic Church in Italy and medical authorities.
 While the Church often viewed such folk practices with suspicion, many Segnatori integrated Christian symbolism—such as invoking the Holy Trinity or saints—into their rituals to align with prevailing religious norms and avoid persecution.

 At the same time, they provided indispensable healing services in areas where formal medicine was inaccessible or distrusted.
 The secrecy and social marginalisation surrounding Segnature limited its public visibility, but the practice persisted across Italian regions with strong local variations.
 The late 20th and early 21st centuries have witnessed a renewed interest and wider dissemination of Segnature, especially through social media networks, where practitioners share knowledge beyond traditional geographical and familial boundaries.

 In recent ethnographic research, Segnature has been increasingly recognized not merely as folk magic but as a form of indigenous Italian shamanism, reflecting a spiritual worldview grounded in animism, ancestral wisdom, and a close relationship with the natural and supernatural worlds.